Poland

 Interest income

 Payments of interest (or capitalisation thereof to loan principal/set-off) made to non-residents are subject to WHT in Poland.
 The WHT rate applicable to interest is 20%.
-WHT exemption or a reduced WHT rate may apply, either based on the Polish tax law implementing Interest-Royalties Directive or on the DTTs (for details see the Withholding taxes section).
+WHT exemption or a reduced WHT rate may apply, either based on the Polish tax law implementing Interest-Royalties Directive or on the DTTs (see the Withholding taxes section for details).

 Royalty income

-Revenues related to copyrights and related rights, licenses, patents, and know-how (including rental or disposal thereof) should be allocated to the capital gains basket - except for (i) revenues arising from licenses directly related to revenues not included in ‘capital gains’ basket and (ii) rights created by the taxpayer.
+Revenues related to copyrights and related rights, licences, patents, and know-how (including rental or disposal thereof) should be allocated to the capital gains basket, except for (i) revenues arising from licences directly related to revenues not included in ‘capital gains’ basket and (ii) rights created by the taxpayer.
 Any other royalty income also falls to the income/loss from ‘operational activities’.

 The Innovation Box scheme reduces, to 5%, the tax rate applicable to income derived from IP rights (see Innovation Box in the Tax credits and incentives section).

 Royalties paid to non-residents are subject to WHT in Poland.
 The domestic WHT rate applicable to royalties is 20%.
-WHT exemption or a reduced WHT rate may apply, either based on the Polish tax law implementing Interest-Royalties Directive or on the DTTs (for details see the Withholding taxes section).
+WHT exemption or a reduced WHT rate may apply, either based on the Polish tax law implementing Interest-Royalties Directive or on the DTTs (see the Withholding taxes section for details).

 Foreign income